#HLGoesTropical: inside our new October issue

-Take a tour through an intriguing villa in Lugano, Switzerland, that has been built on a rock face on a forested property (page 50).
+3. explore four mod-tropical inspired homesTake a tour through an intriguing villa in Lugano, Switzerland, that has been built on a rock face on a forested property (page 50).
 A spacious home in Green Point has employed the principles of Japanese architecture to transform a narrow plot into a contemporary three-bedroom abode (page 60).
 Bold and modern design sits comfortably alongside tactile texture and personal touches in a revamped residence in Umhlanga (page 68).
 And, finally, the adventurous family home of award-winning cookbook author and ad man Neil Roake features a mix of raw materials, lush foliage and clever design (page 76).

 4. real refined recipesGiving delightfully simple ingredients a fresh and sophisticated appeal, Jacques Erasmus of Hemelhuijs, Cape Town, fame presents spring-inspired dishes that brilliantly balance taste, texture and colour.
 Refreshing twists include grilled lettuce, shaved daikon with fish roe, and litchis paired with coconut.
 Turn to page 88 for more.